codership/galera/Docs_tommi/python3/source/arbitrator.rst

 You can also add configuration options to the command.

-You can also automate running the Galera Arbitrator by using an */etc/default/garb* init script, such as the one below::
+You can also automate running Galera Arbitrator by using an */etc/default/garb* init script, such as the one below::

     # Copyright (C) 2013 Codership Oy